timble/www.openpolice.be/_documentation/index.md

 index: 0
 ---

-The Police Internet Platform is an open-source platform specifically built for the internet websites of the Belgian Police.
+The Open Police platform is an open-source platform specifically built for the internet websites of the Belgian Police.
 It uses a component based architecture.
 Written in PHP, HTML, CSS and Javascript, and made by passionate open source technologists.

 ## Benefits